BBaysinger/bb-react-slideshow/README.md

 ## Roadmap

 - **Modularize the Controls**: Explore making controls a separate component that can be linked or passed to the slideshow component.
-Then the slideshow will use whatever features are provided in the control set.
+Then the slideshow will use whatever features are provided in each control set.
+- **Finish Default Styling**: Overridable default styling should represent a basic slideshow out of the box.

 Here is an example JavaScript function: